 Japan - if you can manage a flight to the island of Okinawa (American military base, but still very interesting) as well as Tokyo (of course). over 7 years ago

 If you haven't been before, bear in mind temperature and humidity: Singapore can feel stifling if you aren't used to the humidity and at 68 would feel pretty uncomfortable I would think.

 I would highly recommend Kyoto in Japan, although that is cold in February.

 Hills of northern Thailand are wonderful but require some effort and commitment to really appreciate.
 Hoi Anh in Vietnam is pleasant and easy compared to Saigon and is good at that time of year.

 If you'd like something both unusual and easy try the beaches of Burma at Ngapali perhaps.
-You could also take in the Shwedagon pagoda in Yangon, which has to be one of the great temples on earth. about 6 years ago
+You could also take in the Shwedagon pagoda in Yangon, which has to be one of the great temples on earth. over 7 years ago